Peacehaven: Economy and retail

+The Co-operative Meridian Shopping Centre is in the town.
+There is also a leisure centre, several pubs, coffee shops, cafés and restaurants throughout the town.

 Religious buildings

 There are four churches in Peacehaven and one in Telscombe Cliffs.
-The Church of the Ascension, build by L. Keir Hett to replace Peacehaven's Anglican church, replaced a temporary building which had been erected in 1922.
-The Roman Catholic Church, dedicated to the Immaculate Conception, was also founded in a temporary building in the 1920s; this survives as the church hall of the present brick structure.
-A Jehovah's Witnesses' Kingdom Hall and an Evangelical church are also in use.
+The Church of the Ascension, built by L. Keir Hett to replace Peacehaven's Church of England parish church, replaced a temporary building which had been built in 1922.
+The Roman Catholic Church, dedicated to the Immaculate Conception, was also founded in a temporary building in the 1920s, which survives as the church hall of the present brick church.
+There are also an Evangelical Free Church and a Kingdom Hall of Jehovah's Witnesses.
 Telscombe Cliffs United Reformed Church serves the population of both communities.

 Education

 The town has one secondary school, Peacehaven Community School.
-There are also three primary schools: Peacehaven Heights Primary School,Meridian Primary School, and Telscombe Cliffs Primary School and Nursery.
-The library located in the Meridian Centre hosts various training talks for adults and educational activities for children, as well as hosting a regular citizens' advice bureau.
+There are also three primary schools: Peacehaven Heights Primary School, Meridian Primary School, and Telscombe Cliffs Primary School and Nursery.
+The library in the Meridian Centre hosts various training talks for adults and educational activities for children, as well as hosting a regular citizens' advice bureau.

+Media

+Local news and television programmes are provided by BBC South East and ITV Meridian.
+Television signals are received from the Whitehawk Hill TV transmitter and the local relay transmitter in Newhaven.

+Local radio stations are BBC Radio Sussex on 95.0 FM, Heart South on 96.9 FM, and Seahaven FM, a community based station which broadcasts to the town on 96.3 FM.

+The town's local newspapers are the Sussex Express and The Argus (formerly the South Coast Leader).

 Sport and leisure

 Peacehaven has a Non-League football club Peacehaven & Telscombe F.C. who play at the Sports Park.
-The club hosts a variety of football tournaments that range from age U10–U16 every summer.
+Each summer, the club hosts various football tournaments, ranging from age under 10 to under 16.
 There is also a small leisure centre and a bowls club and dance schools such as Harlequin and Studio 54, as well as football and martial arts clubs.

 Several special interest groups operate.
-The Women's Institute meets regularly at the Meridian Centre along with other community groups including a memory café, quiz, bingo and regular movie screenings in the small cinema there.
-Peacehaven Horticultural Society is popular and holds a Flower and Produce (and crafts) Show every year.
-Some members' gardens are open to visits in summer.
-A community orchard has been established within the Centenary Park near the football ground, as has an eco friendly children playground, within a huge area for public walks.
-Additionally a Community Garden has been established in the Oval Park, growing plants and vegetables with a volunteer group.
-The Peacehaven Players are a thriving amateur theatre group, a stamp collectors' club remains active, as do the bee keepers' association and the Pioneers local history group.

-Peacehaven Food and Drink Festival with activities for children takes place in one of the largest parks every July, and there are regular boot sales on the Dell.
+The Women's Institute meets regularly at the Meridian Centre along with various other community groups.

 Delivered on 30 acres of land given over by Southern Water and funded by financial contributions from Southern Water and Bovis Homes a new community led recreation destination 'The Big Parks Project' was completed in 2015.
-Designed by architects Kaner Olette and engineers HOP & Crofton Consulting, the project includes a central activity café, children’s playgrounds, new cycle paths, skate park, and sports facilities.
+Designed by architects Kaner Olette and engineers HOP & Crofton Consulting, the project includes a central activity café, children's playgrounds, new cycle paths, skate park, and sports facilities.
 The project has received many accolades since it was completed, including Constructing Excellence Sustainability Award – Winner 2015; Architects Journal Retrofit Award – Winner 2015; RIBA South East Award – Winner 2016; Sussex Heritage Trust Public & Community – Highly Commended 2016.